Gudsfile/jukebox/README.md

 - NFC tags - CDs must be pre-populated in a JSON file (`discstore` included with `jukebox` may be of help to you)
 - supports many music providers (Spotify, Apple Music, etc.), just add the URIs to the JSON file
-- only works with Sonos speakers (there is a "dryrun" player for development), but code is designed to be modified to add new ones
+- only works with Sonos speakers (there is a "dryrun" player for development), but code is designed to **add new ones**
 - **as soon as** the NFC tag is removed, the music pauses, then resumes when the NFC tag is replaced

 💡 Inspired by: